 - Mexican Oregano – Unlike Mediterranean (aka traditional) oregano best known for its minty-peppery undertones, the Mexican variety is said to have more citrus flavor undertones.
 Mexican oregano is best used as a bay leaf substitute in meat dishes, salsa, beans or chili.
 Use a quarter teaspoon of dried Mexican oregano for 1 bay leaf.

 - Juniper Berries – Often used while making duck, juniper berries are a great substitute for bay leaf in a recipe – especially when combined with some rosemary.
 These berries have a slightly piney, fruity, peppery flavor that is found in bay leaves.
-A point to note is that while delicious, juniper berries are not safe for consumption by pregnant women or young children.
+A point to note is that while delicious, juniper berries are not safe for consumption by women who are pregnant, trying to become pregnant, or breastfeeding.
+They are also not recommended for toddlers or young children.
 Use a quarter teaspoon of juniper berries for every bay leaf the recipe demands/calls for.

 - Rosemary – It might go well with juniper berries, but rosemary can also stand by itself as a bay leaf substitute especially when it comes to preparing and making meat dishes like steak, goat, fish, pork, lamb and other game meats.